Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Introduction

-The problem of country ranking is typically solved using a specific Item Response Theory (IRT) model \citep{embretson2013item,van2018handbook}, which uses a parameter to represent the overall performance of a country on a subject domain.
-The countries are then ranked based on the point estimates of these country-specific parameters.
-The specification of this IRT model is nontrivial due to the potential measurement non-invariance \citep{millsap2012statistical} caused by differences between countries, such as test languages, cultural contexts, and curriculum designs \citep{glas2014modeling}.
+An important task of an ILSA is to rank countries based on the overall performance of their students in measured subject domains (e.g., mathematics or science).
+For example, Figure~\ref{fig: country-pisa} illustrates the geographical locations of PISA 2022 participating countries/economies, spanning all five populated continents in the world\footnote{The figure is from PISA 2022 Results Volume II~\citep{pisa2022results2}.}.
+The ranking problem is typically solved using a specific Item Response Theory (IRT) model \citep{embretson2013item,van2018handbook}, which uses a parameter to represent the overall performance of a country on a subject domain.
+The countries are then ranked according to the point estimates of their country-specific parameters.
+The specification of this IRT model is nontrivial because of potential measurement bias \citep{millsap2012statistical}, also known as measurement non-invariance, arising from differences across countries, such as test languages, cultural contexts, and curriculum designs \citep{glas2014modeling}.
 That is, items may suffer from Differential Item Functioning (DIF), in the sense that different groups can have different probabilities of correctly answering the items after controlling for individual level of proficiency.
-Ignoring measurement non-invariance, i.e., using a standard IRT model with common item parameters shared across countries, can lead to biased estimation of country-specific parameters and an inaccurate ranking of the countries.
+Ignoring measurement non-invariance, i.e., using a standard IRT model with common item parameters shared across countries, can lead to biased estimates of country-specific parameters and inaccurate rankings of the countries.